paulotrinn/aight/README.md

 # AI Configuration Assistant for Home Assistant

+🚀 **v1.3.1** - The most advanced Home Assistant AI configuration tool with **conversational chat interface**!

 A powerful Home Assistant integration that uses AI to help you create configurations through natural language.
-Generate automations, scripts, dashboards, and more just by describing what you want in plain English!
+No more YAML editing - just chat with the AI and get working configurations instantly!

-## Features
+## ✨ Key Features

-🤖 **Natural Language Generation**: Describe what you want in plain English and get valid YAML configurations

-🔄 **Live Preview**: See your configuration in action with real entity data before deploying

-🎯 **Smart Autocompletion**: Intelligent entity suggestions based on context and existing devices
+💬 **Conversational Chat Interface**: Chat naturally with AI - no forms, no interruptions, just results!

+🤖 **Smart Entity Detection**: Automatically finds relevant entities based on your prompt

+🚀 **One-Click Deployment**: Deploy automations, scripts, and scenes directly to Home Assistant

+🔄 **Iterative Refinement**: Say "also turn on the TV" or "but only on weekdays" to modify configurations

-🔍 **Multi-LLM Support**: Choose from OpenAI, Anthropic Claude, Google Gemini, and more
+🔍 **Multi-LLM Support**: OpenAI, Anthropic Claude, Google Gemini, Groq, Ollama, and OpenRouter

-✅ **Configuration Validation**: Built-in validation with helpful error messages and suggestions

-📱 **Modern UI**: Clean, responsive interface that follows Home Assistant design standards

-🔧 **Multiple Config Types**: Support for automations, scripts, scenes, dashboards, cards, and templates
+🛠️ **Advanced Error Handling**: Detailed error logs with progressive disclosure for easy debugging

+📱 **Mobile Responsive**: Beautiful interface that works perfectly on phones, tablets, and desktops

 ## Supported Configuration Types